Daniels436/Daniels436/README.md

 **Daniels436/Daniels436**

- 🔭 I'm currently working from home doing odd jobs
+ 🔭 I'm currently working from home freelance

  🌱 Learning git, github, power bi, javascript, paython, frameworks and dependencies, with the aim of improving my skills